oarevalo/BugLogHQ/README.md

 * http post
 * direct CFC call

 BugLogHQ provides a CFC that can be used to send the bug reports.
-This CFC is located in /bugLog/client/bugLogService.cfc.
+This CFC is located in `/bugLog/client/bugLogService.cfc`.
 This is the only file that needs to be distributed with any application that wants to submit reports to BugLogHQ.

-You may instantiate and keep the instance of this CFC in some a scope such as Application and then just call the "notifyService" method in it whenever the application needs to submit a bug report.
+You may instantiate and keep the instance of this CFC in some a scope such as Application and then just call the `notifyService()` method in it whenever the application needs to submit a bug report.

 To initialize the bugLogService, call the Init method.
 This method takes three parameters:
-* bugLogListener:	The location of the listener where to send the bug reports
+* _bugLogListener:_	The location of the listener where to send the bug reports
-* bugEmailRecipients:  A comma-delimited list of email addresses to which send the bug reports in case there is an error submitting the report to the bugLog listener.
+* _bugEmailRecipients:_  A comma-delimited list of email addresses to which send the bug reports in case there is an error submitting the report to the bugLog listener.
-* bugEmailSender:	The sender address to use when sending the emails mentioned above.
+* _bugEmailSender:_	The sender address to use when sending the emails mentioned above.

 The bugLogListener parameter can be any of:
-* WSDL pointing to /bugLog/listeners/bugLogListenerWS.cfc (to submit the report using a webservice),
+* WSDL pointing to `/bugLog/listeners/bugLogListenerWS.cfc` (to submit the report using a webservice),
-* Full URL pointing to /bugLog/listeners/bugLogListenerREST.cfm (to submit as an http post)
+* Full URL pointing to `/bugLog/listeners/bugLogListenerREST.cfm` (to submit as an http post)
-* path to /bugLog/listeners/bugLogListenerWS.cfc in dot notation (i.e. bugLog.listeners.bugLogListenerWS)
+* path to `/bugLog/listeners/bugLogListenerWS.cfc` in dot notation (i.e. bugLog.listeners.bugLogListenerWS)

-If an error occurs while submitting the report to the listener, then bugLogService will automatically send the same information as an email to the addresses provided in the Init() method.
+If an error occurs while submitting the report to the listener, then bugLogService will automatically send the same information as an email to the addresses provided in the `init()` method.

-**TIP:** Check the file /bugLog/test/client.cfm for an example of how to use the bugLog client CFC
+**TIP:** Check the file `/bugLog/test/client.cfm` for an example of how to use the bugLog client CFC

 4. BugLogHQ Interface
 -----------------------------------------------------------------------
-To access the BugLogHQ interface, go to /bugLog/ on your bugLog server; the interface is password protected.
+To access the BugLogHQ interface, go to `/bugLog/` on your bugLog server; the interface is password protected.
 The default username and password is: admin / admin.
 From here you can have an overview of every bug report that has been received.
 Everything is pretty self-explanatory, and there are lots of things you can click to visualize the data in different ways.